CEkdhl/jSoupLink/README.md

 The most common application for jsoupLink is to extract information from websites, for example table data.

 ## Installing jsoupLink
 `jsoupLink` is distributed in the form of a paclet.
-Download the latest version of the paclet from [the releases page](https://github.com/cekdahl/jsoupLink/releases) and install it using the the `PacletManager` package (which you already have because it comes with Mathematica):
+Download the latest version of the paclet from [the releases page](https://github.com/cekdahl/jsoupLink/releases) and install it using `PacletInstall`:

-    Needs["PacletManager`"]
     PacletInstall["~/Downloads/jSoupLink-1.0.0.paclet"]

 Use `Needs` to load jsoupLink: